Global Accessibility Awareness Day 2019

 What is your role at Guide Dogs NSW/ACT?

 My current role is Technology and Access Manager.
 I explore innovations in technology and how they can be applied to meet the needs of people with vision impairment.
 A lot of my work involves the intersection of technology and accessibility, working with developers, researchers and people with vision impairment to ensure mainstream technologies are accessible.
-I work with a fantastic team with expertise in various areas of accessibility and lived experience of vision impairment.
-We also advocate for accessibility of the physical environment and work with industries such as transport, health and cultural institutions, building organisational capacity to provide accessible services and spaces.
+I work with a fantastic team of people who have both expertise in various areas of accessibility, as well as a lived experience of vision impairment.
+As a team, we also advocate for accessibility of the physical environment and work with industries such as transport, health and cultural institutions, building organisational capacity to provide accessible services and spaces.

 Today is Global Accessibility Awareness Day.
 Can you tell us why this day is important?